Geneseed: Imperial Fists (Crimson Fists)

 Astartes of the Vanquishers typically eschew adorning their armour with overtly ornate decorations, viewing them as hindrances in the tight confines of urban warfare.
 Some exceptions are however included, such as the Iron Halo and cloaks of Office for Captains.
 Typically, a battle-brother’s honours are laser-etched and painted into their armour as an honour shield, which can be placed wherever they deem fit.
 Veterans who wield Storm and Combat Shields place the honours onto their weapons instead, displaying their honours without hindering their armour’s movement.

-Having been founded in the earlier millennia of the Imperium after the Horus Heresy, the Vanquishers still hold a large amount of older marks of weaponry, armour and vehicles, gifted to them by their primogenitors and the Mechanicum as they built in number.
+Having been founded in the earlier millennia of the Imperium after the Horus Heresy, the Vanquishers still hold a large amount of older marks of weaponry, armour and vehicles that were gifted to them by their primogenitors and the Mechanicum.
+Some very rare, near singular examples of the ancient super-heavy battle tanks from the Heresy and Scouring, such as the Sicaran and Fellblade also reside within the armoury deep beneath the soil of Derev.
 These sacred armaments and relics are suitably revered by the Techmarines and chapter at large and the choice to deploy them into campaigns is typically only sanctioned by the Chapter Master or Master of the Forge.
 The Vanquishers possess a fair amount of the newer Mark VIII “Errant” power armour from the Adeptus Mechanicus’ Forges, with their other armour often including up-armoured additions to aid them in combat.
 Often, they also add additional sensors and scanners to their armour’s systems, to ensure they have the best upper-hand in urban combat.
 The Mechanicus sometimes rankle at the adjustments made to the sacred suits, but the Vanquishers’ history in saving Forgeworlds from destruction and the reverence they hold for their older relics from their founding era have stayed the Mechanicus’ abhorrence to such changes.

 Additions required to update for completion: